 Skip To Main Content

-When Apple TV+ was unveiled earlier this year, Apple positioned the video subscription service as “the new home for the world’s most celebrated creative artists.”
+When a new video streaming service was unveiled earlier this year, it was positioned as "the new home for the world's most celebrated creative artists."
 One of the first projects ordered was Dickinson, a quirky series loosely based on the writings and biography of Emily Dickinson.
 The unique tone blends 19th century period details with modern, anachronistic aspects and flights of fancy meant to bring viewers into the poet’s imagination – like literary history crossed with teen angst and a dash of feminism.

 “The producers wanted it to be fresh and contemporary with a bolder, younger vibe,” says Orr.
 “It was billed to me as a kind of comedy and there are very funny moments, but there are also some very serious dramatic moments.
 It’s certainly not Masterpiece Theater!”